tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 # PQC Signatures

-Any digital signature scheme that provides a construction defining security under a post-quantum setting falls under this category of PQ signatures.
+Any digital signature scheme that provides a construction defining security under a post-quantum setting falls under this category of PQC signatures.

 ## Security Properties of PQC Signatures